quii/learn-go-with-tests/hello-world/readme.md

 ## Hello, world... again

-The next requirement is when our function is called with am emprt string it defaults to printing "Hello, world", rather than "Hello, "
+The next requirement is when our function is called with an empty string it defaults to printing "Hello, World", rather than "Hello, "

 Start by writing a new failing test